Chirgwin–Coulson weights

 In modern valence bond (VB) theory calculations, Chirgwin–Coulson weights (also called Mulliken weights) are the relative weights of a set of possible VB structures of a molecule.
 Related methods of finding the relative weights of valence bond structures are the Löwdin and the inverse weights.

+The weights are named after B. H. Chirgwin and Charles Coulson who developed it in 1950.